alexajuno/notes/doc/projects/jamc/requirements-specification/function2.md

 **Objective**: Enable teachers to create, manage, and update courses based on the official curriculum, allowing students to access high-quality educational content.

-**Why it's needed**: This functionality is essential for delivering structured learning experiences, enabling teachers to share their expertise, and providing students with access to consistent and comprehensive course materials.

 ## **Detailed Description**

 ### **For Teachers**